-Norton steps aside for Terrence Campbell to be APNU’s Lead MP - Guyana Chronicle
+Norton steps aside for Terrence Campbell to be APNU’s lead MP - Guyana Chronicle

 FOLLOWING a crushing defeat at the polls and being stripped of its opposition status, Aubrey Norton, although remaining leader of the A Partnership of National Unity (APNU) will not be returning to parliament.

-APNU’s lead Member of Parliament (MP) will be businessman Terrence Campbell, reliable sources confirmed with the Guyana Chronicle.
+APNU’s lead Member of Parliament (MP) will be businessman Terrence Campbell, reliable sources have told this publication.

-Campbell is a former member of the A New and United Guyana (ANUG) and is the person who once threatened to “break the hands” of APNU Leader Norton during coalition negotiations.
+Campbell is a former member of the A New and United Guyana (ANUG) and is the person who once threatened to “break the hands” of the APNU leader during coalition negotiations.

 Just last year, Campbell publicly lambasted Norton’s leadership and declared the opposition coalition process “untenable.”

-Campbell had served as an interlocutor between the AFC (Alliance For Change) and APNU during talks to revive the coalition.
+Campbell had served as an interlocutor between the Alliance For Change (AFC) and APNU during talks to revive the coalition.

 Eventually the coalition talks fell through even with the AFC offering to settle for just 35 per cent of political representation.
 Now, he’s officially part of the team he once doubted.

-Further, the party will be finalising its list of parliamentarians today and it is expected that approximately six APNU MPs will be returning.
+Further, the party finalised its list of parliamentarians on Thursday and a number of APNU MPs will be returning.

-Meanwhile, newcomer, embattled businessman Azruddin Mohamed’s political outfit, We Invest in Nationhood (WIN) is set to become the main opposition as it picked up 16 seats, according to results from the Guyana Elections Commission (GECOM).
+Meanwhile, newcomer, embattled businessman Azruddin Mohamed’s political outfit, We Invest in Nationhood (WIN) is set to become the main opposition.
+It will have 16 seats to fill based on the official results released by the Guyana Elections Commission (GECOM).

-In the last parliament, the APNU and AFC had held 31 seats in the National Assembly, forming the main parliamentary opposition, with APNU holding a majority of the seats, 22.
+In the last parliament, the APNU and AFC held 31 seats in the National Assembly, forming the main parliamentary opposition, with 22 of those seats being held by APNU members.

 Six political parties contested the polls this year, but the PPP/C’s strong showing across the ten administrative regions has solidified its mandate to govern for an additional five years.

-Based on the results, the PPP/C will return to office once again with a substantial parliamentary majority.
+Based on the results, the PPP/C will be returning to office with a substantial parliamentary majority having secured 36 of the 65 seats.